-From Dan on April 1st, 2008 in Tools and Tips
+From Dan Harding on April 01, 2008 in Tools and Tips

 Granite countertops are among the most beautiful and durable countertops on the market.
 The hardness, scratch resistance, and absorbency of granite varies, depending on the specific finish and composition of each countertop.
 Overall, granite materials have a very hard, scratch resistant surface and can easily be maintained.
 Nonetheless, you will need to be diligent about protecting your granite countertop so you can enjoy many years of beauty and brilliance in your kitchen.
 Here are a few simple steps you can take to ensure that lasting quality: